 On September 10, 1969, the United States Atomic Energy Commission detonated a 40-kiloton nuclear bomb (nearly twice as powerful as the one dropped on Hiroshima at the end of World War II) 8,400 feet beneath the rural community of Rulison, Colorado.

 The aim of the detonation was to test whether mining for natural gas could be aided by freeing the gasses with nuclear bombs.
-The nuclear test at Rulison was part of series of detonations conducted under Operation Mandrel, though this was the only one carried out near a human population.
+The nuclear test at Rulison was part of a series of detonations conducted under Operation Mandrel, though this was the only one carried out near a human population.
 The others were on remote federal land in Nevada and New Mexico or on an uninhabited Aleutian island in Alaska.

 Locals were evacuated on the day of the detonation.
 Those who watched from afar described it feeling like an earthquake, with the ground shaking, rocks crumbling off cliffs, and parked cars being shaken around.
 Some nearby homes even suffered broken chimneys and cracked windows.

 In one sense, the test was a great success.
 Massive amounts of natural gas were released from the vaporized underground stone.
 But the gases were irradiated and deemed unusable.
-To this day, the Environmental Protection Agency tests municipal, well, and ground water in the area once a year to make sure no radioactive contamination has seeped away from the underground blast site.
+To this day, the Environmental Protection Agency tests municipal, well, and groundwater in the area once a year to make sure no radioactive contamination has seeped away from the underground blast site.
 Both the federal government and state of Colorado have placed restrictions on mining and drilling in the area.

 There is little evidence of the nuclear test conducted there.
 The shaft where the nuclear bomb was lowered has been cemented over and marked with a plaque and a sign warns visitors of potential radiation.